Rutu0912/CV_Claim_Extractor/README.md

 # CV Claim Extractor

-A command-line tool that extracts structured information from a CV PDF and outputs it as JSON.
+A command-line Python tool that extracts structured information from CV PDFs and converts it into structured JSON output.

 ## Requirements

 - Python 3.11
 - PyMuPDF

-## Clean Machine Setup
+## Setup

 Clone the repository: